iluvjava/Maths/AMATH 584/Eigen Decomp Algo (Baisc and Intro).md

 Assuming $(A - \mu I)$ is invertible, then the Eigenvector is the same from $A$, but the Eigenvalue will be $(\lambda - \mu)^{-1}$.
 So when $\mu$ is close to the true Eigenvalue, the matrix $(\lambda - \mu)^{-1}$ will have a really huge Eigenvalue, making the Iterations converges very fast.

+**Important Comments**:
+Take note that the iterations process is very dependent upon the initial guess of the eigenvectors.
+Experiments showed that, (In one of my HW assignment), randomly generated vectors has a really small chance of hitting all the eigenvalues when the matrix is just non-symmetric.

+And this idea of inverse iteration will be reviewed in the QR Iterations, in which it performs an inverse and forward QR iterations.

 #### Convergence

 Note that, For this part of the proof, use the assumption that the Eigenvectors are orthogonal, and they are unique.